nilportugues/react-jsonschema-form-semanticui/README.md

 #### `orderable` option

-Array items are orderable by default, and react-jsonschema-form renders move up/down buttons alongside them.
+Array items are orderable by default, and react-jsonschema-form-semantic-ui renders move up/down buttons alongside them.
 The `uiSchema` object spec allows you to disable ordering:

 ```jsx
 const schema = {